 Rooms: There are 55 suites made up of junior, studio, one bedroom and signature suites.
 All come with 24 hour butler service.
 Suites vary in size: junior 30-37sqm, studio 40-74sqm, one bedroom 57-68sqm, and signature 62-130sqm.
 All have similar facilities including a sitting area, satellite TV, Wi-Fi and iPad, bar with hot and cold drinks and snacks, plus a bathroom with underfloor heating and supply of toiletries,.
 The air conditioning system can be used to supply oxygen-enriched air to help ease any symptoms of altitude sickness.
 The air can also be scented with soothing aromas of Andean herbs and flowers.

 Facilities: The hotel is built around a large courtyard, and there are 7 terraces, one of which has a heated swimming pool.
 The lounge, with a wide screen TV and snooker table, is housed on the lower floor of the former chapel, with a quiet reading area and library upstairs.
-Free tea and coffee is available from 9am till 6pm daily.
+Free tea and coffee is available during the day.
 The hotel shop sells handicrafts and designer clothing.
 The hotel has a restaurant (see below) and a poolside bar.
 There is a small patio garden.
 The spa offers a wide range of treatments in 6 rooms, and there is a bar providing healthy refreshments.

 Dining: Meals are eaten at individual tables in Senzo Restaurant.
 Breakfast is served from 5am till 10:30am, lunch from 11 to 4pm, and dinner 7pm till 10:30pm.
 The cuisine is modern Andean.
 You can also dine at the adjacent Belmond Hotel Monasterio.